MinaProtocol/mina/CONTRIBUTING.md

 tests.

 All pull requests must get _code reviewed_.
 Anyone can do a code review!
-Check out the [code review guide](CODE_REVIEW.md) for what to look for.
+Check out the [code review guide](docs/code_review.md) for what to look for.
 Just leave comments on the "Files changed" view.

-All pull requests must be approved by at least 2 maintainers.
+All pull requests must be approved by at least one member of the "core eng" team on github.

 Maintainers should assign reviewers to pull requests, and tag them with any relevant labels.

-## Maintainership

-The maintainers are the people responsible for making sure the project runs smoothly and that the software is held to a high standard of quality.
-Responsibilities include code review, issue management, etc. You could be a maintainer someday!
-We haven't decided how to handle this yet, but in general maintainers will already have an established history of being generally helpful, whether that comes to issue triage and followup, code reviews, bug fixes, documentation changes, etc.

 ## Documentation

-There are two main pieces of Coda documentation:
+There are three main pieces of Coda documentation:

-1. The `docs` directory, which has prose documentation of various sorts.
+1. The [`docs`](docs/) directory, which has prose documentation of various sorts.
 This doesn't exist yet, but it should by the time this repo is made public!
+2. The `README.md` files in various directories.
+These explain the contents of that directory at a high level: the purpose of the library, design constraints, anything else specific to that directory.
-2. Inline code comments.
-There are very few of these, and we don't run ocamldoc anyway.
+3. Inline code comments.
+There are very few of these, and we don't currently run ocamldoc so they won't be exposed even as we write them.
+This should change eventually.

 Changes to the software should come with changes to the documentation.